-As a result, you can bend your workspace to your will, since it's also easy to drag and drop individual blocks of content to where you need them, without disrupting an entire document.
+As a result, you can customize your workspace as you see fit, dragging and dropping blocks of content to where you want, without disrupting an entire document.
 Whether you're doing note-taking, spreadsheeting, or building a Kanban board, Notion's powerful building blocks make things a snap to set up.

 The free version of Notion allows you to save and sync up to 1,000 blocks of content, while premium subscription plans remove that content limit and add admin tools, permission settings, and other features, depending on which tier you opt for.

-MyScript's Nebo is a feature-rich note-taking app built with handwriting and active stylus devices like the Apple Pencil and the Samsung S Pen for the Galaxy Note in mind.
+MyScript's Nebo is a feature-rich note-taking app built with handwriting and active stylus devices like the Apple Pencil and the Samsung S Pen for the Galaxy Note (and now the Galaxy S21 Ultra) in mind.

 Using MyScript's Interactive Ink tech, Nebo parses your handwritten notes into text, while allowing you to easily format your notes, add extras like emphasis, underlining, bullet points, mathematical notations, and picture annotation.
 Users can write equations and calculate or export to LaTeX, export into Microsoft Office documents or text files, and search through your notes to find something you've scribbled down.
 If you're more about jotting down notes as opposed to typing them down, MyScript Nebo is an incredibly versatile note taking tool.

-Bear is a flexible writing and note-taking app that works great for jotting down quick notes, doodles, poetry and prose or even snippets of code.
+Bear is a flexible writing and note-taking app for iOS users that works great for jotting down quick notes, doodles, poetry and prose or even snippets of code.
 A Focus mode lets you get right down to business, and a markup editor supports 20 different programming languages.

 Inline image and photo support combined with Apple Pencil and hand sketching makes adding scribbles, doodles, and illustrations a simple task.
 Bear also includes cross-note links, and tag support for easy searching, completing a package of what many people consider one of the best note taking apps on the iPad.